ARuggi/CrowdPulse2.0/README.md

 ```

 ## Forever Run
-Use the [npm forever](https://www.npmjs.com/package/forever) to runs continuously the sofwtare.
+Use the [npm forever](https://www.npmjs.com/package/forever) to runs continuously the software.
 ```bash

 # Start frontend